seL4/docs/Tutorials/pathways.md

 ---
-title: Pathways
 layout: tutorial
 description: pathways through tutorials depending on learning objectives
 SPDX-License-Identifier: CC-BY-SA-4.0
 SPDX-FileCopyrightText: 2020 seL4 Project a Series of LF Projects, LLC.
 ---

-# Pathways through tutorials
+# Pathways through the seL4 tutorials

 The tutorials can be approached in a number of different ways.
 Our recommended approach for newcomers is to begin the [Microkit](https://trustworthy.systems/projects/microkit/tutorial/), bearing in mind that the Microkit hides many of the seL4 mechanisms - it is designed that way, to make building on top of seL4 easier.
 Having built a small system on top of seL4, the developer can delve into the concepts in the order list in the navigation bar to the left.

 ## Alternate pathways